22 Best Serif Fonts for Your Website

 Thus, the signs of modern serif fonts are used in multiple languages and typefaces.
 Check out these two:

-Chinese, Han Serif Font:
+Korean, Han Serif Font:

 Hebrew, David Font: